AID FOR FRIENDS

 FEED THE HUNGRY COMMUNITY OUTREACH PROJECT

-Feed the Hungry community outreach program involves picking up day-old bread, pastries, pies and other products donated by the Giant supermarket and delivering it to several locations in Delaware County and Philadelphia.
-Please contact Lizanne Hoing at (484) 320-0708 or email@example.com.
+Feed the Hungry community outreach program involves picking up day-old bread, pastries, pies and other products donated by Panera's Havertown and Lawrence Park locations and delivering it to various food banks and shelters in Delaware County.
+If you have any questions or wish to assist in this ministry, please contact Alice Levering at (610) 449-2264 or email@example.com.

 The Sacrament is received by children at the second grade level in the late spring (April/May).
 There is the option to make First Communion either at weekend Parish Liturgies during the Easter Season or at a Communion class Mass celebrated on a designated Sunday.